Yellow-Dog-Man/ssimulacra2/README.md

 ## Shared Library

 Edits have been made, to expose SSIMULACRA 2 as a shared library suitable for C# Interop.
+This was in order to support the creation of [Ssimulacra2.NET](https://github.com/Yellow-Dog-Man/Ssimulacra2.NET)

-The Build Pipeline edits to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
-This was mostly focused on CMakeLists.txt.
-We welcome any PRs to improve the pipeline as Cmake is not our strong point.
+The Build Pipeline edits and some of the shared library code to support this were made with [Kiro](https://kiro.dev/) and Claude Sonnet 4.0.
+This was mostly focused on CMakeLists.txt and we welcome any PRs to improve the pipeline as Cmake is not our strong point.